- Review: Stash Invest

 - Last modified:

 Stash Invest is an automated investment app for your smartphone that lets you invest with as little as $5.
-We think of it as a kind of microsavings and robo-advisor rolled into one.
+We think of it as a kind of micro-investing and educational resource rolled into one.
 Where it departs from robo-advisors is they make investment recommendations, but you do the actual investing.
-The service is growing rapidly and currently has some 50,000 users.
-For the purpose of this review, we are considering it a microsavings service.
+The service is growing rapidly and currently has some 500,000 users.
+For the purpose of this review, we are considering it a micro-investing service.

 After completing a questionnaire that determines your risk level, Stash presents you with a list of investment options from which to choose.
 The choice provided actually gives you more flexibility and control than typical robo-advisors offer.